I Am Quarantined in Northern Italy. Here’s What It’s Like.

 Elemental

 Retired.
-Surrounded by beauty.
-Grateful to have (sort of) escaped the matrix.
+Running wild in Italy.
+Grateful to be surrounded by beauty.
 Fascinated by our collective evolutionary journey.